BP-H/superNova_2177/README.md

 Import these helpers at the top of your Streamlit files to keep the UI code clean and consistent.
+The demo now includes **Ideas** and **Video** pages showcasing proposal generation and upcoming video chat features.
+These serve as placeholders until the realtime backend is connected.
 Run these commands from the repository root. `ui.py` is the official launcher and running `python ui.py` will start Streamlit automatically.